EVOL-food/Regular-Meal-CMS/README.md

 ## TODOs:
 ##### Backend:
-1. Make buttons for switching the language in the admin panel.
+1. Make admin panel buttons for the language switching.
 2. Connect image hosting API like Imgur or Cloudinary.
 3. Make a celery task for the Order model, which will indicate the order status "Completed" after the subscription expires.
 4. Make OAuth 2.0 better.